-- 2.1 This policy details the admission arrangements for applications and preferences for the following school in the Trust that is located in Hull: - Winifred Holtby Academy
+- 2.1 This policy details the admission arrangements for applications and preferences for the following: - Winifred Holtby Academy

-The admissions authority for Winifred Holtby Academy is the Trust.
+The admissions authority for this school is the Trust.
 The Trust is responsible for determining the school's admissions arrangements (including this policy) and deciding who can be offered a place in accordance with it.
 All Admissions Authorities are required to act in accordance with the Department for Education's School Admissions Code and the relevant legislation and regulations.